75+ Rating Scales & Assessment Tools

 What Does a Mental Health Assessment Include?

 Each mental health assessment you administer will differ based on your patient and their symptoms.
-A typical mental health assessment may include the following elements.

-- Interview: General interviews allow you to note your patient’s mood and presentation.
+• Interview: General interviews allow you to note your patient’s mood and presentation.
 Asking questions about the patient’s symptoms and concerns, as well as their life situation and thought patterns, can help reveal initial areas on which to focus.

-- Physical exam: To help distinguish between symptoms resulting from a mental disorder and symptoms related to bodily illness, you may need to complete a physical exam.
+• Physical exam: To help distinguish between symptoms resulting from a mental disorder and symptoms related to bodily illness, you may need to complete a physical exam.
 Ask about your patient’s personal and family medical history, as well as any medications they may take.

-- Lab tests: Some symptoms may prompt the need for lab tests or scans.
+• Lab tests: Some symptoms may prompt the need for lab tests or scans.
 Blood or urine samples and MRI, EEG or CT scans may be helpful when assessing a patient.

-- Written or verbal tests: You may want to administer a test to help identify specific problems, test certain functions or further assess a patient’s well-being.
+• Written or verbal tests: You may want to administer a test to help identify specific problems, test certain functions or further assess a patient’s well-being.

-Mental and behavioral assessment tools can help assist and guide your assessments by pinpointing symptoms and providing valuable data.
+Mental and behavioral screening tools can help assist and guide your assessments by pinpointing symptoms and providing valuable data.
+Consider the following factors when selecting a tool:

-- Reliability: Does the test have the reliability to produce consistent results?
+• Reliability: Does the test have the reliability to produce consistent results?

-- Validity: Does the test have the validity to differentiate between a patient with a problem and one without?
+• Validity: Does the test have the validity to differentiate between a patient with a problem and one without?

-- Sensitivity: Does the test have the sensitivity to identify a problem accurately?
+• Sensitivity: Does the test have the sensitivity to identify a problem accurately?

-- Specificity: Does the test have the specificity to identify individuals who do not have a problem?
+• Specificity: Does the test have the specificity to identify individuals who do not have a problem?

-10 Examples of Assessment Tools for Mental and Behavioral Health Professionals
+for Mental and Behavioral Health Professionals

-Assessment tools can be used to assist patients — young, old and in between — with several mental and behavioral health concerns.
+Assessment tools can be used to assist patients — young, old, and in between — with several mental and behavioral health concerns.
 Below are 10 types of mental health tools for adults and children, as well as popular examples from each category.

 1. Anxiety